🗽 Free New York Landlord Forms

 RPAPL § 711(1)

 For lease violations.
-Tenant has 3 days to cure the violation (fix the problem) or quit.
-Used for unauthorized pets, occupants, etc.
+Tenant has 3 days to cure the violation or quit.
+Used for unauthorized pets, occupants, or other curable breaches.

 Create Notice →